Preparing for the 36Km Singapore Coast-to-Coast Trail Hike

 I will need more trainings and at least one more go on the 26Km Bukit Timah - MacRitchie loop, then I will be ready to start the countdown to the final day.

-Based on above hiking records, I should be able to go at 4Km/h on average on flat ground.
-Taking into account fatigue factors and resting time, I will probably need about 10 hours minimum to complete 38~40Km.
+Based on my track records on the above hiking trails, I should be able to go at 5Km/h on average on flat ground.
+Taking into account fatigue factors and resting time, I will probably need about 10 hours to complete 38~40Km.

 Things to Prepare